Southern Silk Road: Through Khotan: Topography and climate

 The Kunlun Mountains bordering the southern edge of Khotan brought water into the region.
 Shade from the Kunlun Mountains (nearly 6,000 meters on the high edges bordering the Taklamakan desert near Yotkan) was probably well appreciated on the route.
-They were able to provide a more stable environment for the kingdom, located as it was in a valley system, where the temperatures ranges from -10° Celsius to 0° Celsius in January (the coldest month) and from 20° celsius to 30° celsius in July (the hottest month).
-It is heavily contrasting with the temperature at the center of the desert than can go as low as - 24° Celsius and as high as 40° celsius.
-The existence of a myriad of small oases in the desert was probably used by caravans and many such small oases were represented on Aurel Stein's maps.
+They were able to provide a more stable environment for the kingdom, located as it was in a valley system, where the temperatures ranges from -10 °C to 0 °C in January (the coldest month) and from 20 °C to 30 °C in July (the hottest month).
+It is heavily contrasting with the temperature at the center of the desert than can go as low as - 24 °C and as high as 40 °C. The existence of a myriad of small oases in the desert was probably used by caravans and many such small oases were represented on Aurel Stein's maps.

 Unstable politics

 Political instabilities affected both the northern and the southern routes at different times.
 For example, the Northern routes were disrupted by the upheavals during the rise of the Uyghur and First Turkic Khaganates.
 However, the southern route was also disrupted, for example during the expansion of the Tibetan Empire in the late 7th to 8th-century CE.